 People taking up direct payments will be given the help to manage their direct payments - both in securing the services and the support they want the direct payments to provide, and in dealing with the finances.

-The Council will pay the money onto a pre-paid card which they will set up for you and this acts like a debit card, you can pay for services by making a telephone or on line transaction.
+We will pay the money onto a pre-paid card which we will set up for you and this acts like a debit card, you can pay for services by telephone or online.

 Family carers and friends